Fannon/api-cache/README.md

 ## About
 cacheur is a Node.js CLI tool for caching and transforming API results.
 It is built with modularity and simplicity in mind.

+> This application should work stable enough, but is still in heavy development.

 ## Install

 ### Install globally